What Ivanka Did This Week: Birthday Parties, Lawsuits & Campaigning In Nevada

 Thank you all for yesterday’s warm birthday wishes! ❤️ pic.twitter.com/aQgkvQDcRy— Ivanka Trump (@IvankaTrump) October 31, 2018

-Ivanka and her husband also traveled with U.S. President Trump, U.S. First Lady Melania Trump, and U.S. Secretary of the Treasury Steven Mnuchin to Pittsburgh, despite opposition from city officials and members of the Jewish community.
+Ivanka and her husband also traveled with President Trump, first lady Melania Trump, and Secretary of the Treasury Steven Mnuchin to Pittsburgh, despite opposition from city officials and members of the Jewish community.
 There, they paid respect to the victims of Saturday's shooting and met with first responders.

 The New York Times reports that Kushner, the grandson of Holocaust survivors, and Ivanka, who converted to Judaism before marrying, worked behind the scenes to shape the president's response to the tragedy.
 Last year, his failure to condemn white nationalists and anti-Semitism after the violence in Charlottesville, VA was heavily criticized.